strongloop/loopback/docs/apiexplorer.md

-## API Explorer
+### Using the API Explorer

-LoopBack helps you build APIs for mobile applications.
-As you follow the steps to create a project and add models using the `slc lb` command line tool, REST APIs are automatically added to your application.

-Now we have a handful of REST APIs.
-It would be nice to see the list of APIs and try them out without writing code.
-We can do that!
-LoopBack provides a Web based API explorer out of the box to document and explore REST APIs for the models.
+LoopBack has created a REST API for the sample app.
+LoopBack provides a web-based API explorer so you can quickly see and test out the REST API for the models.

-Let's give a try first.

-### API Explorer UI

-Step 1: Run the sample application

-    $ cd sls-sample-app
-    $ slc run app
+Follow these steps:

-Step 2: Open your browser and point to http://localhost:3000/explorer.
+1. Open your browser to http://localhost:3000/explorer.
 You'll see a list of REST API endpoints as illustrated below.

 ![Resource Listing](assets/explorer-listing.png)